nemosminer/NemosMiner/README.md

       note: 2. you only need to change Username if you are using Miningpoolhub

-     Algo selection / removal
+     Algorithm selection / removal

-      +algo for algo selection
+      +[algorithm] to enable algorithm
-      -algo for algo removal
+      -[algorithm] to disable algorithm

-      If "+" Used, all selected algo have to be listed If "Minus" Used, all algo selected but exluded ones.
+      If '+' is used, then only the explicitly enabled algorithms are used If '-' is used, then all algorithms except the disabled ones are used Leave empty to use ALL available algorithms (not recommended as it may cause more miner switching)

       Do not combine + and - for the same algo

      Examples:
-     Algo list = -x16r
+     Algorithm list = -x16r
      Will mine anything but x16r

-     Algo list = -x16r,-bcd
+     Algorithm list = -x16r,-bcd
      Will mine anything but x16r and bcd

-     Algo list = +x16r
+     Algorithm list = +x16r
      Will mine only x16r

      Algo list = +x16r,+bcd
      Will mine only x16r and BCD

-     Algo list blank
+     Algorithm list blank
      Will mine anything

   Pools variants